mod-cpp/pacman/exercises/25/pacman_ai/README.md

 ### 240. Exercise - Algorithm for optimalDirection

-Rewrite optimalDirection to use algorithims.
+Rewrite optimalDirection to use algorithms.

 ### 241. Exercise - Use Lambdas and Algorithms for pelletClosestToPacman